Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### Fred Dix(Chief of Onionville): Hello Somanshu, the pilot is held captive by Dirty Dieter in his sister's house.
+#### 💬Fred Dix(Chief of Onionville): Hello Somanshu, the pilot is held captive by Dirty Dieter in his sister's house.
 Shall I tell you how many women there are in Onionville?
 Nah, you can figure it out by yourself!
 (Hint: Women show up as gender = 'f')
 ```sql
 SELECT COUNT(*) FROM INHABITANT i INNER JOIN VILLAGE v ON v.villageid = i.villageid WHERE v.name = 'Onionville' AND gender = 'f';
 ```